Picture by Harry Borden

 The Revd Professor Andrew Linzey, PhD, DD, HonDD, is a member of the Faculty of Theology in the University of Oxford, and Honorary Research Fellow of St Stephen’s House, Oxford.
-He is also Professor of Animal Theology at the University of Winchester, and Special Professor at Saint Xavier University, Chicago.
+He is also Visiting Professor at the University of Winchester, and Special Professor at Saint Xavier University, Chicago.
 In addition, he is the first Professor of Animal Ethics at the Graduate Theological Foundation, Indiana.

 Professor Linzey previously held the world’s first academic post in Theology and Animal Welfare — at Mansfield College, Oxford (1992-2000), and subsequently at Blackfriars Hall, Oxford (2000-2006).
 From 1987 to 1992, he was Director of Studies of the Centre for the Study of Theology in the University of Essex, and from 1992 to 1996, he was Special Professor in Theology at the University of Nottingham.
 In 1998, he was Visiting Professor at the Koret School of Veterinary Medicine at the Hebrew University of Jerusalem.
 From 1996 to 2007, he was also Honorary Professor at the University of Birmingham.